 What is happening at the Fukushima Dai’ichi nuclear power plant?

 Since the 2011 nuclear accident, when the earthquake and tsunami knocked out cooling systems at the plant and triggered three hydrogen explosions plus meltdowns at Fukushima Dai’ichi, it has been necessary to inject water into the damaged reactors to keep them cool.
 Whilst this water can to an extent be treated to remove some of the more harmful substances, not everything can be removed from the water with the techniques available.
 Therefore, water that has been used to cool the damaged reactors, along with recovered groundwater, has been stored on-site at the Fukushima Dai’ichi plant in storage tanks.
 However, space is finite, and plant operator Tokyo Electric Power Company claim they will run out of space by 2022.
 On the basis of consultation with an expert committee and despite appeals from fishers, consensus on the most appropriate course of action is to release some of this water into the north-west Pacific Ocean.
+In April 2021, the Japanese Government reached a final decision to release the treated water into the sea.

 When will the water be released?